“Art on the Wild Side”

 The Arizona Center for Nature Conservation/Phoenix Zoo is introducing a rotating art exhibit program to enhance our visitors’ experience and to help communicate its important national and international conservation efforts.
 Exhibited Artwork will embrace the mission of the Phoenix Zoo: to advance the stewardship and conservation of animals and their habitats while providing experiences that inspire people and motivate them to care for the natural world.

-From February 1 through May 31, 2019, artists Tania Bolin, Lawrence Finkel and April Howland will showcase their unique vision of wildlife and conservation via photography, paint and mixed media.
+Extraordinary artists will showcase their unique vision of wildlife and conservation via photography, paint and mixed media.
 Through this exhibit, guests can engage in the Zoo’s mission to care for the natural world while being inspired by nature and animals.
 Art will be available for purchase and Zoo admission is required to visit the Savanna Gallery.

 The Savanna Gallery is located in the Savanna Grill.
 A portion of the proceeds benefits the Zoo’s conservation initiatives.